aldith/gacdassignment/README.md

-                                      Cleaning and getting data -  course project
+##Cleaning and getting data -  course project

-The purpose of this project is to to collect, work with, and clean a data set, in order to prepare tidy data that can be used for later analysis.
+The purpose of this project is to collect, work with, and clean a data set, in order to prepare tidy data that can be used for later analysis.

-                                                    About data
+<b>About data</b>

 Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.